 A move to Sitecore OrderCloud is a strong strategic choice for B2B companies that need highly customizable, API-first, composable commerce tailored to complex operations.
 Unlike Shopify or Adobe Commerce, OrderCloud is not a monolithic solution — it's a developer-centric (some say!), headless commerce platform built for organizations that want full control over every aspect of the commerce experience.
 And there's more to add - it's extremely flexible, and the support is outstanding (based on experience).

-Like any system, there's situations where OrderCloud is perfect for the case, and there's situations where's it's not.
+Like any system, there are situations where OrderCloud is perfect for the case, and there are situations where's it's not.

-Read on to get our perspective when OrderCloud is a good choice.
+Read on to get our perspective on when OrderCloud is a good choice.

 Complex B2B Models

-OrderCloud is built for advanced B2B scenarios, or in general complex scenarios, things like:
+OrderCloud is built for advanced B2B scenarios, or in general complex scenarios, such as:

 - Multi-level buyer and supplier relationships